Klamath County reports 10 new cases of COVID-19

-Klamath County Public Health officials reported 10 new cases of COVID-19 on Monday.
-The local case count is 2,762.
+Klamath County Public Health officials reported 10 new cases of COVID-19 Thursday.
+The local case count is 2,784.

-One case was in the statewide database on Saturday and was assigned to the week of February 14-20.
-That week’s total was 31.
+Multnomah County transferred a case from January 4 to Klamath County.
+Since the case is so old, it has no bearing on past or current risk level metrics.
+Cases are assigned based upon the county of residence.

+This week’s total is 30.
 The reporting week runs from Sunday through Saturday.

 To protect yourself: